Navigating Spouse Allowance Inheritance Tax in the UK

 What is the transfer allowance for spouses regarding inheritance tax?

-The transfer allowance for spouses refers to the ability to transfer any unused nil rate band from the deceased spouse to the surviving spouse, potentially doubling their tax-free allowance.
+The transfer allowance for spouses refers to the ability to transfer any unused nil rate band from the deceased spouse to the surviving spouse, potentially doubling their outside the scope of IHT allowance.

 How does the spouse nil rate band work in inheritance tax planning?

-The spouse nil rate band allows for the transfer of any unused nil rate band to the surviving spouse, potentially doubling their tax-free allowance and reducing inheritance tax liability.
+The spouse nil rate band allows for the transfer of any unused nil rate band to the surviving spouse, potentially doubling their outside the scope of IHT allowance and reducing inheritance tax liability.

 Preparing for potential inheritance tax changes in 2025?